SamLee77/Sam-Test-Docs/docs/configuration.md

 ## **Task 4: Simplify these Phrases and Use Inline Code**

-Create a level 3 heading please, title "Conciseness Helps Web Readers"
+1. Create a level 3 heading please, title "Conciseness Helps Web Readers"

-Add an introductory phrase which states why you as a web reader expcet simple, concise writing.
+2. Add an introductory phrase which states why you as a web reader expect simple, concise writing.

 Turn a sentence like this: